 What Is An Instant Pot?

-The instant pot is a pressure cooker.
-However, it’s nothing like the stovetop pressure cooker that we all know and that’s been around for ages.
+Basically, you can understand instant pots are an upgraded version of a pressure cooker.
+When you compare instant pots and pressure cookers, you still find some differences as instant pots are nothing like the stovetop pressure cooker that we all know and that’s been around for ages.

 It’s the modern version that’s computerized and has advanced features.
 And since it’s electric, it’s easier to utilize than traditional pressure cookers because they’re user-friendly.